WiFi Calling: Everything You Need to Know

 How Much Does WiFi Calling Cost?

-Does WiFi Calling Work on Airplane Mode?
+Does WiFi Calling Work with Airplane Mode?

 Yes.
 Turning on Airplane Mode forces your device to use WiFi calling only.
 If cell signal is available, this trick will prevent your phone from jumping between the two networks.